 In short, the success of Australia’s gun control measures is hard to dismiss, but dismiss them we have.
 And a big reason involves the one aspect of gun reform that never gets mentioned: cost.
 Situated alongside the ongoing debt ceiling and sequester debates, it is no coincidence that neither politicians nor the media ever assign a price tag to gun reforms.
 But nothing in life is free and fixing a problem as big as our nation’s epidemic of gun violence shouldn’t be expected to cost nothing.
 Yet, that’s the implicit message being sent.

 Again, the Australian government took a radically different tack, instead dedicating a substantial sum relative to its budget—A$500 million—to buying back the 650,000 guns the NFA made illegal.
 Because of fewer guns, the ALEW study estimates the NFA’s impact was to prevent 200 firearm deaths a year.
 Coincidentally, an actuarial estimate of the economic value of an Australian citizen’s life, done in 2003, settled on A$2.5 million.
-It’s a rather cold-blooded thing to try to tally, but in doing the math, but some quick arithmetic finds the NFA’s “return on investment” broke even after roughly one year.
+It’s a rather cold-blooded thing to try to tally, but in doing the math, some quick arithmetic finds the NFA’s “return on investment” broke even after roughly one year.
 After that, the NFA became a net positive, as all those former gun homicide and suicide victims are instead alive and contributing to the economy.

 To be sure, our country’s gun problem presents much more of a challenge.
 Australia’s gun ownership rates, pre-1996, were around 14 percent, whereas nearly half of all households in the U.S. reported having a gun in 2011.
 Likewise, the total number of firearms here, estimated by the ATF to be a staggering 310 million (2011), is nearly 100 times Australia’s base of roughly 3.25 million guns in 1995.
 So, just for a simple comparison, a buyback effort of similar scale here would involve the re-purchasing of more than 60 million firearms.

 At a highly generous market rate of $1,000 per gun, that’s $60 billion.
 No doubt, that seems like an eye-watering figure in the midst of our current fiscal sniping.
-Even more so when you consider that $60 billion just so happens to be the amount of the aid package that recalcitrant House Republicans seem loathe approve for victims of Hurricane Sandy.
+Even more so when you consider that $60 billion just so happens to be the amount of the aid package that recalcitrant House Republicans seem loathe to approve for victims of Hurricane Sandy.
 Here again, though, it’s the connections across the federal budget we don’t make that tell the tale.
 For instance, $60 billion seems big until you realize it would be easy to find in the bloated defense budget, specifically cutting just 15% from the “unaffordable” F-35 strike fighter program that has nearly doubled in cost since 2001 due to mismanagement and development setbacks.
 (And, yes, that’s the same fighter the Air Force rushed to buy 32 more of last month to avoid the $500-billion defense cuts in the sequester.)

 Such an aggressive reduction in firearms—through enforced purchases of banned weapons and/or voluntary buying of handguns—could make a significant dent in gun violence.
 What’s more, there’s both short and long term economic advantages.
-In the short term, direct government purchase of goods from private citizens would effectively as a kind of stimulus.
+In the short term, direct government purchase of goods from private citizens would effectively act as a kind of stimulus.
 In the long run, the American lives saved, at an actuarial value of $9.1 million each, would quickly add up.
 Even if gun deaths by homicide, suicide, and accident declined by a mere 20%—less than half the drop seen in Australia—the buyback’s economic benefit would cover almost its entire cost in the first year.
 (In 2010, total U.S. gun deaths totaled 31,500, 20% of which is roughly 6500.
 6500 lives saved at $9.1 million each = $60 billion.)

 How about just banning and buying back all military-style weapons in circulation?
 A recent Slate blog post broadly estimated that there are something like 3.75-million AR-15-based semi-automatic military rifles in the country.
 Of course, there are numerous other models of semi-automatic weapons capable of rapid fire and compatible with high-capacity magazines, so the total number of these weapons could very well be double or triple that.
 Say at a far end total of 10 million weapons, the macroeconomic payback for stopping future sales and buying up all present examples for $10 billion (market price for the notorious Bushmaster currently lists for $700) would be equaled if just 1,100 lives were saved, a mere 3.5% drop in gun deaths.